loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 ) <SystemF_rules>

 The syntax $sigma[tau slash alpha]$ means replace each occurrence of $alpha$ with $tau$ in $sigma$.
-As the reader might now be familiar with how proofs are read, we will give the proof tree of how the identity function can be constructed and applied to the variable $y$ with monomorphic type $A$.
+As the reader hopefully is familiar with how proofs are read, we will give the proof tree of how the identity function can be constructed and applied to the variable $y$ with monomorphic type $A$.
 We assume that $y : A in Gamma$.